COO Jobs at Columbia University with Visa Sponsorship

 Which visa types are commonly used for COO roles at Columbia University?

 H-1B is the primary pathway for most international candidates in COO roles at Columbia.
-Australians may use the E-3, and Canadians or Mexicans may qualify for TN status depending on the specific job duties.
+Australians may use the E-3 visa, and Canadians or Mexicans may qualify for TN visa status depending on the specific job duties.
 Candidates already in the U.S. on F-1 OPT can also be sponsored by Columbia while transitioning to an H-1B.
 For longer-term pathways, Columbia has sponsored EB-2 and EB-3 Green Card petitions for senior staff.

 What qualifications and experience does Columbia University expect for COO candidates?